corentinthomasset/call-for-code-2021/api/README.md

 ##### Description:

-Get all details for a given company.
-These details include:
+Get all details for a given company

-* Info

-* Market data

-* ESG ratings

-* ESG indicators

-* Market data correlation to DJIA index

 ##### Parameters